Ayr RFC: Caps and Representative honours

 In 1980 Stephen Munro won the first of his ten full caps, against Ireland, the last coming in the Welsh match of the 1984 Grand Slam season.
-Probably Ayr's finest hour in representative terms came in December 1984 when five players – skipper Alan Brown returning from serious knee injury, half backs George Nicolson and Grant Steel, and wing forwards David Brown and Colin McCallum – lined up for Glasgow against the touring Australians.
+Probably Ayr's finest hour in representative terms came in December 1984.
+Five players – skipper Alan Brown returning from a serious knee injury, halfbacks George Nicolson and Grant Steel, and wing forwards David Brown and Colin McCallum – lined up for Glasgow against the touring Australians.
 The three Brown brothers certainly made an impact on rugby in Ayr.
 Alan skippered the team for several seasons, led the club on a Canadian Tour and carried on as coach/player.
 Chris McCallum, younger brother of Colin, was a member of the first Scotland Under-21 XV.

 Other Ayr players who gained international caps at other clubs were Gordon Strachan, Quintin Dunlop, Derek Stark, Derrick Lee.

 Strachan returned to Ayr in the late 1970s, when he captained the club.
 He went on to coach the team, leading them from the 3rd to 1st division.

-Quintin Dunlop captained Ayr in the late seventies after his one cap with West of Scotland.
+Dunlop captained Ayr in the late seventies after his one cap with Scotland.

 Derek Stark, Ayr's winger, gained B caps at Ayr, but the nine full caps came after he left the club as Ayr had been relegated to the 2nd Division.
 Stark later won caps with Boroughmuir RFC, Glasgow Hawks and Melrose RFC.

 Derrick Lee played for Ayr from the ages of 8 to 18, gaining Scotland representation at all junior age groups.
 Unfortunately, university in Edinburgh meant he chose a local club (Watsonians) and he gained his 12 caps during the last ten years playing for London Scottish and Edinburgh.

-Mark Bennett, now with Edinburgh, whose career began at nearby Cumnock, joined Ayr, aged 17 and played for the club prior to moving-on the Glasgow Warriors and Scotland.
+Mark Bennett, now with Edinburgh, whose career began at nearby Cumnock, joined Ayr, aged 17 and played for the club prior to moving-on to the Glasgow Warriors and Scotland.

 Scotland caps Ali Price and D'Arcy Rae also spent time with Ayr during their rise to international status.